Hits by Siri, Peralta lift Rays to 3-2 win over Blue Jays

 Share:

 Siri led off the Tampa Bay sixth with a single off Adam Cimber (8-4).
-He stole second and scored on Peralta's tiebreaking single.
+He stole second, moved to third on a groundout and scored on Peralta's tiebreaking single.

+Peralta had two of Tampa Bay's six hits, all singles, after they managed just two hits in Tuesday night's 3-1 loss.

 Ryan Thompson (3-2) got the win after pitching two hitless innings.
 Jason Adam worked the ninth for his fifth save in six attempts.